mmwyl/ai-dev-tasks/process-task-list.md

 4. Keep "Relevant Files" accurate and up to date.
 5. Before starting work, check which sub‑task is next.
 6. After implementing a sub‑task, update the file and then pause for user approval.
+7. Before staging or committing, self-check against the "Detail Checklist" in the task file and resolve any gaps.
-7. Detect the project's established commands and tools for: running tests, building/compiling, and quality gates (linters/formatters/static analysis).
+8. Detect the project's established commands and tools for: running tests, building/compiling, and quality gates (linters/formatters/static analysis).
 Use those consistently.